Gwinnett student challenges suspension over ‘Zoom bombing’ allegations

 Malachi’s lawyers say Gwinnett County Public Schools accused him based on an inaccurate list of students’ Internet Protocol addresses from Zoom, a problem that could repeat elsewhere since the company’s online sessions are replacing classrooms for millions of students amid the coronavirus pandemic.

 Malachi was suspended through the end of the school year, exactly three months.
-The Gwinnett County Board of Education is scheduled to consider an appeal today, said Malachi’s attorney, Nick Lotito.
+The Gwinnett County Board of Education on Thursday rejected his appeal of the suspension.

 The school district declined to comment, citing federal educational privacy laws.